stakater/stakater-docs/docs/content/sre/applications/cloud-native-app.md

 **How?**

-Stakater App Agility Platform includes managed cert-manager for certificates management and also it includes managed istio which can be used as well.
+Stakater App Agility Platform includes managed cert-manager for certificates management and also it includes managed Istio which can be used as well.

 ## 26. Easily discoverable URLs (optional)